Pandoras unboxed- What to look for in your arcade console

 - Digital audio out so you can use an optical audio cable to push sound to your TV, amp or other supported devices

-- 2 more USB ports (4 in total).
-Unfortunately the test unit still needed a USB hub to connect more than 1 gamepad
+- 2 more USB ports (4 in total). unfortunately only 2 are accessible and 1 is still only usable for external joysticks/ gamepads/ keyboard.
+So you will still needed a USB hub to connect more than 1 device

 - Passive cooling instead of the active cooling heatsink fan seen on previous models